 - 1. Adjudicator Scripts: Prior to the contest you will be asked to supply your adjudicators with scripts that are clearly marked to reflect your performance (highlight and strike-through).
 Make sure that you contact your Contest Manager about procedures for delivery.
 Failure to do this will be considered unsportsmanlike conduct and may be reported to the appropriate executive committee.
 Sometimes a quick turnaround between contests makes it impossible to do this. - 2.
-Register (Zone and District) or Edit (Region and State) Online in the Spring Meet Entry System: Enter your contestants, play information, set information and additional directors online via the Spring Meet Entry System: No play shall be presented in contest unless this information has been submitted in a timely manner. - 3.
+Register (Zone and District) or Edit (Region and State) Online in the Online Entry System: Enter your contestants, play information, set information and additional directors online via the Spring Meet Entry System: No play shall be presented in contest unless this information has been submitted in a timely manner. - 3.
 Submit the Contestant Entry Form: (All Contest Levels) Enter your contestants, play information, set information and additional directors into a "Contestant Entry Form."
 A new form is required at each level.
 The form for each level can be found under "Advancing Information" under each level found at the High School link at the UIL website.
 No play shall be presented in contest unless this information has been submitted in a timely manner.

-DOCUMENTS YOU WILL BE REQUIRED TO HAVE AT THE CONTEST
+DOCUMENTS YOU WILL BE REQUIRED TO HAVE AT THE CONTEST.

 - 1. Any correspondence, if any, from the League approving scenic items, special properties. - 2.
-Written evidence of royalty payment. - 3.
-Publisher's approval to produce a one-act or scenes from a long play for contest. - 4.
+Written evidence of royalty payment.\ - 3.
+Publisher's approval to produce a one-act or scenes from a long play for contest.\ - 4.
 If the play is not on one of the approved lists, written evidence that you have received League permission. - 5.
 A signed "Community Standards and Copyright Compliance Form." - 6.
-A signed and dated copy of the music log. - 7.
-A clearly marked "Integrity Script" reflecting the performance text and music cues. (this is in addition to the script or scripts provided to adjudicators.) - Items 2 and 3 are not required for plays in public domain. - Items 6 and 7 are required prior to beginning rehearsal.
+A clearly marked "Integrity Script" reflecting the performance text and music cues. (this is in addition to the script or scripts provided to adjudicators.)\\ - \ Items 2 and 3 are not required for plays in public domain. - \\Item 5 is required prior to beginning rehearsal.
 You will not be allowed to rehearse unless you provide these items.